Experts recommend this sunburn relief plan to help cool, soothe, and heal your skin after getting too much sun.

 The first step is to gently wash your skin with a hydrating cleanser to remove sunscreen, sand, dirt, and oil without further disrupting the skin barrier, Dr. Zeichner tells Health.
 Take care to avoid harsh scrubs and exfoliators, since this could further irritate your skin.
 After, gently apply a light moisturizer to help repair the damaged skin barrier and replace lost hydration.
 Steer clear of heavy ointments since they tend to trap heat and prevent the skin from cooling down, Dr. Zeichner says, and choose products that contain soothing ingredients like aloe vera instead.

 For individual red areas, apply 1% hydrocortisone cream to calm inflammation, he suggests.
 “The quicker you soothe inflammation, the less potential damage the skin will experience.”
-As for any open wounds or raw skin, treat it the same way you would treat a thermal burn: Apply an over-the-counter antibiotic ointment like Bacitracin ($3; walmart.com) to the individual area—this will form a protective seal and prevent it from getting infected, says Dr. Zeichner.
-But If you develop a blister, make sure to leave the roof intact because it protects the underlying raw skin from the environment and acts like a natural Band-Aid, he adds.
+As for any open wounds or raw skin, treat it the same way you would treat a thermal burn: Apply an over-the-counter antibiotic ointment like bacitracin ($5; amazon.com) to the individual area—this will form a protective seal and prevent it from getting infected, says Dr. Zeichner.
+But if you develop a blister, make sure to leave the roof intact because it protects the underlying raw skin from the environment and acts like a natural bandage, he adds.